Data Protection

 You have the right to request access to, rectification/correction of or erasure of your personal data.
 You also have the right to restrict or object to the processing or transfer of your personal data.
 If you wish to exercise your right to refuse/withdraw consent to information sharing, we will fully explain the possible consequences of this to you, which could include delays in you receiving appropriate care.
 In each case, these rights are subject to restrictions.

-If you think any information we hold about you is inaccurate, please let us know by contacting the Quality and Patient Safety Department by phoning 01 – 817 1751 or email [email protected].
+If you think any information we hold about you is inaccurate, please let us know by contacting the Information Governance Department by phoning 01 – 817 1751 or email [email protected].

 At corporate level, we have appointed a Data Protection Officer (DPO) who is accountable for the management of our information systems and the data they hold.
 The DPO also makes sure that any associated risks or incidents are documented and investigated appropriately.
 The Data Protection Officer’s contact details are as follows: email [email protected], telephone: 01 – 817 6811.